lsst-sqre/safir/docs/user-guide/slack-webhook.rst

 ------------------------

 Then, construct a `~safir.slack.blockkit.SlackMessage` that you want to post.
-This has a main message in Slack's highly-simplified `mrkdwn variant of Markdown <https://api.slack.com/reference/surfaces/formatting>`__, zero or more fields, and zero or more attachments.
+This has a main message in Slack's highly-simplified `mrkdwn variant of Markdown <https://api.slack.com/reference/surfaces/formatting>`__, zero or more fields, zero or more extra blocks, and zero or more attachments.

 A field is a heading and a short amount of data (normally a few words or a short line) normally used to hold supplemental information about the message.
 Possible examples are the username of the user that triggered the message, a formatted time when some event happened, or the route that was being accessed.